Planetarium

 LOCATION IN GOOGLE MAPS

-The one-hour shows are Friday and Saturday nights starting at 7:00pm.
-Entry to the planetarium will start at 6:50pm.
-No admittance once the show starts at 7pm.
+The one-hour shows are Fridays and Saturdays start at 7:00pm.
+Entry to the planetarium begins ten minutes before the shows.
+NO admittance once the shows start.
 Seating for Public Shows is on a first-come basis with maximum possible capacity of 94Please be aware that no food or drink is allowed in the Conway Corporation Center for the Sciences building.
 Admission is currently free.
 Donations to the Griffin Planetarium through the Secure Giving link are encouraged.

 “Edge of Darkness features amazing scenes of places never before seen gathered by key space missions that culminated with groundbreaking discoveries in 2015.
 It features a spectacular flight though the great cliffs on comet 67P, a close look at the fascinating bright “lights” on Ceres, and the first ever close ups of dwarf binary planet Pluto/Charon and its moons.
 Narrated by Hayley Atwell, Agent Carter, from the Marvel Cinematic Universe and the ABC television series.”